 There may be times when you are tempted to get back with your partner, but stand firm!
 You deserve a partner who loves and respects you.
 Do not give your ex any false hope of getting back together.
 Be firm in your decision to leave the relationship, and don’t budge.

 One of the biggest times for how to leave a toxic relationship would be to cut off all contact with your ex once you’ve broken up.

 Keeping in contact with your ex opens the door for you to get back together.
-Plus, seeing your ex across social media will make the memory of the relationship feel fresh in your mind.
-Here’s what to do when you experience that.
+Plus, seeing your ex on social media will make the memory of the relationship feel fresh in your mind.

-Instead of dwelling in the past, focus on the future, keep yourself motivated.
+Instead of dwelling on the past, focus on the future, and keep yourself motivated.
 Delete your ex from social media, block them on your phone, and find ways to avoid seeing them in person.
 These actions will make it clear that you want nothing to do with them.